teamsprint/docker-metatron/README.md

 run run.sh

-The container name is "druid".
+The container name is "metatron".
 If you don't want, just edit the scripts.

 # Attach a container